ByteCorum/DragonBurn/README.md

 <img src="imgs/error_1.png" width="400" height="90">

-> Windows Defender or any other anticheats may flag cheat as virus
+> Error: `Windows Defender or any other anticheats may flag cheat as virus`
 >
 > Solution: Turn off real-time protection